 The Best Viking Museums in Norway

-Are you a fan of Viking history and culture?
-We round-up the very best Viking museums in Norway to help you plan your next trip.
+Are you fascinated by Viking history and culture?
+From reconstructed longhouses to original burial finds, these are the best Viking museums and Viking experiences in Norway to help plan your trip.

 The Oseberg ship in Oslo's Viking ship museum